Sore Throat vs Strep Symptoms: How To Tell The Difference

 Sore Throat Symptoms

-- A swollen, scratchy throat and tonsils
+- A swollen, scratchy, itchy throat or tonsils

 - Moderate fever